Analogue wedding photography

 My photography style

-I’m a wedding photojournalist and my style is best described as documentary, I photograph the events of the wedding as they happen without interference.
-I am often asked if this is the same as editorial wedding photography and the answer is no, editorial wedding photography is very popular at the moment and came about after fashion magazines started using photography in a style that looked unposed when in fact the vast majority of editorial photography is posed.
-A lot of editorial wedding photography also uses direct flash which gives a stark contrasty look that can work well in certain situations but equally loses the soft look that film shot by available light can have.
-The other issue with direct flash is that it immediately alerts everyone to the fact you are taking photographs and you lose the spontaneous look that you will see in my work, flash is ok for some posed portraits or the dance floor but in my opinion has no place during the wedding ceremony or other quieter parts of the day when it would be very obtrusive.
+My style is best described as wedding photojournalism/documentary, I photograph the events of the wedding as they happen without interference other than some relaxed portraits.
+I am often asked if this is the same as editorial wedding photography and the answer is it has similarities.
+Editorial wedding photography is very popular at the moment and came about after fashion magazines started using photography in a style that looked unposed when in fact the vast majority of magazine editorial photography is totally posed.

 As an additional add on to my usual digital photography I will shoot colour or black and white film, I can also supply a boxed set of gorgeous prints in mounts or you can include film images along with digital in a wedding album.
 Film in addition to digital coverage is priced at £50 per roll (36exp.) which includes film, processing, high resolution scans and the original negatives posted to a UK address.